Zero-divisors of semigroup modules: Abstract

 \section{Abstract}

 Let $M$ be an $R$-module and $S$ a semigroup.
 Our goal is to discuss zero-divisors of the semigroup module $M[S]$.
-Particularly we show that if $M$ is an $R$-module and $S$ a commutative, cancellative and torsion-free monoid, then the $R[S]$-module $M[S]$ has few zero-divisors of degree $n$ if and only if the $R$-module $M$ has few zero-divisors of degree $n$ and Property (A).
+Particularly we show that if $M$ is an $R$-module and $S$ a commutative, cancellative and torsion-free monoid, then the $R[S]$-module $M[S]$ has few zero-divisors of size $n$ if and only if the $R$-module $M$ has few zero-divisors of size $n$ and Property (A).